AI Overview Optimization: How to Get Pulled Into Google's AI Overviews

 4. Add schema so there's no ambiguity.
 Structured data (Article, HowTo, Q&A markup, Organization) tells Google exactly what a page is and what it claims.
 Not a magic switch, but it removes guesswork about your content type and is low-cost to add.

 5. Cover the subject in depth.
 Write about it across several connected pages, not one shallow post.
 That is what makes you a candidate across all those fan-out searches.
-It is also why brand presence matters: branded web mentions correlate with AI Overview visibility at around 0.66 in the same Ahrefs work, above link-only signals.
+It is also why brand presence matters: branded web mentions correlate with AI Overview visibility at around 0.66 in Ahrefs' brand-correlation study, above link-only signals.

 6. Keep it fresh and factually clean.
 AI Overviews lean toward current, accurate sources, especially on topics that move.
 A page reviewed every few months, with dates shown, beats a stale one.